Keeper-Security/keeper-sdk-dotnet/Commander/README.md

         private static async Task Main()
         {
             // Keeper SDK needs a storage to save some parameters
-            // such as: last login name, 2FA device token, etc
+            // such as: last login name, device information, etc
             //
-            //var configuration = new InMemoryConfigurationStorage();
             //
-            IConfigurationStorage configuration = new JsonConfigurationStorage("test.json");
+            IConfigurationStorage configuration = new JsonConfigurationStorage();
             var auth = new Auth(new AuthUi(), configuration);

             var prompt = "Enter Email Address: ";